 Why Do You Need Fast WooCommerce Stores?

-Before we dive into the steps of how make your WooCommerce store faster; it is important to understand why the performance is so crucial for WooCommerce stores.
-The topmost reason is user-experience.
-User-experience determines various key factors behind the success of your online store.
+Before we dive into the steps of how to make your WooCommerce store faster, it is important to understand why performance is so crucial for WooCommerce stores.
+The topmost reason is user experience.
+User experience determines various key factors behind the success of your online store.
 Your potential customers expect your store to load up quickly and it should be easier to navigate and perform certain actions like product search, updating the cart, and checkout.

 “Consumers cite slow loading (64%) and difficulty in finding

 products (55%) as the top two irritations when shopping online”

 The performance of your WooCommerce store directly affects sales.
 Visitors do not have the patience for slow-loading stores and sluggish shopping experiences.
 They will quickly abandon your store for a better alternative.
 Another drawback of having a slow WooCommerce store is that it hurts the business’s reputation.
 It gives the impression that the business does not care much about the user experience or perhaps is not even serious about it.

 Making your WooCommerce store faster is also viable to attract new customers and retain the existing ones.
 It is not limited to humans, Google crawlers also enjoy a fast-loading WooCommerce store and count it as a ranking factor.
 Therefore, having a fast WooCommerce store is a must!
 Let’s see how to make it fast!

 There are several ways to run a site speed test for the WooCommerce store.
 You may use online tools like Webpagetest, PageSpeed Insights, and Pingdom.
 Whichever tool you decide to use, make sure to test all major pages and not just the front page or product page.
 It is a common mistake that users only test the front page, which is mostly static, and in case the caching is enabled, the testing tool shows false results if the test is repeated